 Most Koreans don't regard Cho Seung-Hui as a "typical Korean" since he spent the bulk of his life immersed in American culture.
 Still, a collective sense of regret and guilt was palpable today due to the strong tendency of Koreans to perceive the tragedy in terms of Korean nationalism, in which the group trumps the individual.
 "It's a notion of collective responsibility," says Mike Breen, the author of The Koreans.
 When a Korean does something wonderful, the country rejoices, but when one of its own goes off the rails, like Cho Seung-Hui, there's a collective sense of shame and burden.
 So much so that South Korea's Ambassador to the U.S., Lee Tae Shik, pledged to fast for 32 days to show his sorrow today.
 "I can smell a collective sense of guilt," says Lim Jie-Hyun, a history professor at Hangyang University in Seoul.
-"There is confusion [in Korea] between individual responsibility and national responsibility." [an error occurred while processing this directive]
+"There is confusion [in Korea] between individual responsibility and national responsibility."

 In a country where untold numbers of citizens seem eager to travel, work and live in the United States, many Koreans were dumbfounded when they discovered this morning that the "Asian" campus killer was in fact a 23-year-old South Korean citizen.
 "I was shocked," says Hong, Sung Pyo, 65, a textile executive in Seoul.
 "We don't expect Koreans to shoot people, so we feel very ashamed and also worried."
 Most important, he adds, "we don't want Americans to think all Koreans are this way."